srapisardi/Python-Exercises/README.md

 Completed Exercises from Python Books

-PY3E = Python For the Aboluste Beginner by Michael Dawson lp3hw = Learn Python 3 The Hard Way
+PY3E = Python For the Absolute Beginner by Michael Dawson lp3hw = Learn Python 3 The Hard Way